Anti-Aging: Taurine as a Pill for Long Life? That's behind it - Breaking Latest News

 Grow old healthily and stay fit and vital for as long as possible.
 Everyone wishes that.
 Unfortunately, the opposite is often the case.
 It is true that people are getting older, but unfortunately this also means that many diseases of old age appear.

-A new study published in Science Magazine now shows the amazing effects of taurine, which many are familiar with as the energizing ingredient in energy drinks.
+A new study published in Science Magazine now shows the amazing effects of taurine, which many are familiar with as an invigorating ingredient in energy drinks.
 This amino acid is formed by the body in the liver and is also ingested through food.
 For example, offal such as heart and liver contain taurine.

 Taurine extends lifespan in mice by up to 25 percent